asankasri/begin-with-it-alpha/content/angular.md

 First Header | Second Header
 ------------ | -------------
-Content from cell 1 | Content from cell 2
+Content from cell 1 |
+Content from cell 2
+Content from cell 2
 Content in the first column | Content in the second column

 ## Intro